CPE BACH for his 300th anniversary (1714-2014)

 Emanuel assumed responsibility for his father’s legacy in greater measure than his elder brother (WFB) for which we have to be very grateful today.
 For example, he saw to it that Die Kunst der Fuge (Art of Fugue) BWV 1080 was finally published and, with old Bach’s pupil Johann Friedrich Agricola, wrote his Father’s Obituary in 1751 finally published in 1754.
 This is a Bach study in itself, raising many questions for scholars in the centuries since.

 By contrast in the 1740s, as his son was beginning his professional life Johann Sebastian was assembling material for publication.
-He was getting things in order, enjoying recognition from Royalty at Berlin that inspired the Musical Offering in 1747 and from his peers at Leipzig’s Mitzler Society for whom he provided the wonderful Canonic Variations and compiling his Mass in B minor….all these towards the end of a life packed with musical activity.
+He was getting things in order, enjoying recognition from Royalty at Berlin that inspired the Musical Offering in 1747, from his peers at Leipzig’s Mitzler Society for whom he provided the wonderful Canonic Variations and busy in 1748/9 compiling his Mass in B minor….all these towards the end of a life packed with musical activity.

 Mozart referred to CPE Bach thus “He is the Father; we are the children” and the composer, admired for the emotional intensity of his writing and powers of invention, was held in the highest regard by Haydn and Beethoven.
 Later it was Brahms and Mendelssohn who recognised Emanuel’s gifts, although his compositions mostly fell into neglect in the 19th century as the momentum gathered behind the movement to revive his father’s music.